-The avdmanager tool requires access to the Java Runtime Environment (JRE) in order to run.
+The avdmanager tool requires access to the Java Runtime Environment (JRE) to run.
 If, when attempting to run avdmanager, an error message appears indicating that the 'java' command cannot be found, the command prompt or terminal window within which you are running the command can be configured to use the OpenJDK environment bundled with Android Studio.
 Begin by identifying the location of the OpenJDK JRE as follows:

-- 1. Launch Android Studio and open the AndroidSample project created earlier in the book. - 2.
+- 1. Launch Android Studio and open the ComposeDemo project created earlier in the book. - 2.
 Select the File -> Settings... menu option (Android Studio -> Preferences... on macOS). - 3.
-Navigate to the Build, Execution, Deployment section and select the Gradle option. - 4.
+Navigate to the Build, Execution, Deployment section and select the Gradle option listed under the Build Tools category. - 4.
 Click on the Gradle JDK setting and make a note of the path for Android Studio default JDK: